-An Intruder is a person who attempts to gain unauthorized access to a system, damage that system, or disturb data on that system.
+An Intruder is a person who attempts to gain unauthorized access to a system, to damage that system, or to disturb data on that system.

 Three classes of intruders:

-- Masquerader – the unauthorized user who penetrates a system exploiting a legitimate user’s account (outside)
+- Masquerader – unauthorized user who penetrates a system exploiting a legitimate user’s account (outside)

 - Misfeasor – legitimate user who makes unauthorized accesses or misuses his/her privileges (inside)